 If consumers were to stop buying veal and calfskin products, the dairy industry would lose profit.
 If people were to stop buying cow skin leather, the meat industry would lose profit.
 In the same way, more consumption of these products means more profit and more production—just as it does when supporting (or not) fast fashion, synthetic, natural or organic fibres, and innovative leather alternative materials.
 What we do or do not personally choose to support has an impact, and so considering where our “dollar vote” goes is important.

 If you are also concerned about the impact of animal vs. other leather options on people and the planet, too, we have covered the hidden costs of leather before.

-About the author: Emma works tirelessly to make the world one that is kinder to animals, as well as the planet and its people through writing and campaigning, as well as ethics consultation and marketing for kind brands.
+About the author: Emma works tirelessly to make the world one that is kinder to animals, as well as the planet and its people through writing and as the founder and director of non-for-profit Collective Fashion Justice.